-Fractures of the condylar process (unilateral or bilateral) can occur in isolation.
-They are more often combined with other mandibular fractures.
+Fractures of the condylar process can occur in isolation but are more often combined with other mandibular fractures.

 Panoramic view showing left condylar process fracture in association with an anterior body fracture.

-CT scans give the surgeon the best information with regard to fracture location, morphology, fragmentation, and associated injuries.
+CT scans give the best information concerning fracture location, morphology, fragmentation, and associated injuries.

-CT scan 3-D reconstruction illustrates right condylar process fracture.
+This 3D reconstruction of a CT scan illustrates a right condylar process fracture.

-The dental occlusion can give orientation about the fracture location.
-With a unilateral condylar process fracture and subsequent reduction of height in the ramus region, the clinician will see an ipsilateral premature occlusion and contralateral open bite.
-The dental midline will shift toward the side of fracture.
+The dental occlusion can give a clue about the fracture location.
+With a unilateral condylar process fracture and subsequent height reduction in the ramus region, the clinician will see an ipsilateral premature occlusion and contralateral open bite.
+The dental midline will shift toward the side of the fracture.

-The occlusion shows premature contact on the right with the deviation of the jaw to the affected side that is commonly seen with a right mandibular condyle fracture.
+The occlusion shows premature contact on the right side with the deviation of the jaw to the affected side, commonly seen with a right mandibular condyle fracture.

 Bilateral condylar process fracture

-CT and/or digital volume tomography (DVT) is extremely useful especially in cases of high and/or intracapsular fractures of the condyle.
+CT and/or digital volume tomography (DVT) is extremely useful, especially in high and/or intracapsular fractures of the condyle.

 This coronal view demonstrates bilateral condylar process fracture with displacement.
-On the patient’s right side there is a condylar neck fracture with angulation and on the left side there is sagittal condylar head fracture medial to the lateral pole.
+There is a condylar neck fracture with angulation on the patient's right side, and on the left side, there is a sagittal condylar head fracture medial to the lateral pole.
 On the right side, the height of the mandible is not reduced.

-The increased width of the mandible in ramus/condyle region may indicate that there is an associated fracture in the anterior mandibular arch.
+The increased width of the mandible in the ramus/condyle region may indicate an associated fracture in the anterior mandibular arch.